Awkward 10 Introvert Problems they won’t Speak of!

 Did you know about these introvert problems?
 If you don’t, go ahead and take a peek at the daily world through the introvert glasses.

-So, there is always a person in every friend circle that keeps quiet, answers only if necessary, is in his own world, loves books, movies and procrastinating and cancelling plans.
+So, there is always a person in every friend circle who keeps quiet, answers only if necessary, is in his world, loves books, and movies, and procrastinates and cancels plans.

-You will also notice a few teens keeping to themselves, sitting alone and basically avoiding people at all costs.
+You will also notice a few teens keeping to themselves, sitting alone, and avoiding people at all costs.
 And no, they don’t always wear nerdy glasses or carry fat books around.

 Movies often have such lonely characters (sometimes protagonists or villains) strolling alone on the streets, playing guitar alone or just staring out into the wide, wide sky.

-We often use the term “introverts” to describe such loners.
-Many of you might think that these people have their life sorted and their priorities clear, but that is just not the case.
+We often use the termintroverts to describe such loners.
+Many of you might think that these people have their lives sorted and their priorities clear, but that is just not the case.

 1. Small talk

-Let’s begin the list by the very first and one of the most dreaded of introvert problems; The Small Talk.
-Yes, it is very hard for the introverts to start a conversation and then keep it going.
-But it’s even harder to actually make a small talk formally or otherwise.
+Let’s begin the list with the very first and one of the most dreaded of introvert problems; The Small Talk.
+Yes, it is very hard for introverts to start a conversation and then keep it going.
+But it’s even harder to make small talk formally or otherwise.

 They start sweating at the idea of being alone with a person they barely know and having to talk to them out of common courtesy.
 They are even more scared of saying something stupid and running out of topics to talk about.